 Stretching out for everyday wear and tear.
 The body was designed for movement, mobility, and physicality.
-When discomfort, aches, and pain present in the neck, shoulders, back, and joints, it is often from a decrease of natural body movement.
-Many think that sitting still and resting is the best solution to alleviate the pain.
+When discomfort, aches, and pain are present in the neck, shoulders, back, and joints, it is often from a decreased natural body movement.
+Many think sitting still, and resting is the best solution to alleviate the pain.
 While it is important to rest, it is the type of rest that helps the body.
 Sitting still with no movement is not recommended.
-The muscles, ligaments, and tendons need to flex and stretch out to help reduce pain and prevent injury.
+The muscles, ligaments, and tendons must flex and stretch out to help reduce pain and prevent injury.
 Safe, chiropractic-approved stretches can increase mobility and fluidity, helping the body stay flexible and loose.

-Most individuals feel tailbone pain from sitting for long periods of time.
+Most individuals feel tailbone pain from sitting for long periods.
 Reasons for tailbone pain can result from:

 Tailbone stretching improves movement and flexibility in these muscles and tissue, maintaining the tailbone’s health.
 One recommended stretch is the piriformis cross leg stretch.

 - Bring both knees toward the hips.

 - Rest the right ankle across the left knee.

 - Wrap both hands around the left thigh

 - Pull toward the chest.

 - Slowly bring down both legs and return to the starting position.

 For those that are constantly writing, typing, or lifting regularly, wrist and hand pain can begin to present.
 Stretches for the hands and wrists can: